jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

        return this;
     };

-If this is your first foray into the world of object-oriented client-side JavaScript, relax.
-What, you thought just because “Java” and “JavaScript” have a word in common that object inheritance would work the same way?
-How literal of you!
-Basically, what's going on here is that the constructor is calling its superclass constructor, then it is registering itself with the Alfresco component manager.
+What's going on here is that the constructor is calling its superclass constructor, then it is registering itself with the Alfresco component manager.
 The YUI merge calls provide a way to avoid re-typing a bunch of code that exists in the parent class.